 March through May: Gray whales in Puget Sound

-makes its way into Puget Sound for its annual migration pit stop as the whales travel from Baja California to Alaska.
-They can be seen most frequently in the Saratoga Passage between Whidbey and Camano islands, both from land and sea. a pod of gray whales
+Every March, a pod of gray whales makes its way into Puget Sound for its annual migration pit stop as the whales travel from Baja California to Alaska.
+They can be seen most frequently in the Saratoga Passage between Whidbey and Camano islands, both from land and sea.

 Gray whales can measure as long as 50 feet, and weigh from 15 to 40 tons.
 Yet with all that mass, they’re incredibly graceful, and can even seem quite playful when they roll and dive in the water.
 Kids will love watching for their slapping tails, “spy-hopping” noses and spouts of water, which can rise 10–13 feet in the air.